faucetsdn/daq/docs/registrar.md

 ## Sample Output

-The produced `registration_summary.json` document provides an overview of the analyzied files, clearly any errors that should be addressed for full spec compliance.
+The produced `registration_summary.json` document provides an overview of the analyzed files, clearly any errors that should be addressed for full spec compliance.
 Additionaly, an `errors.json`